Marketing tips

 Sales & promotional email subject lines

-• Your favorites are back in stock.
-Click for $5 off.
+• Your favourites are back in stock.
+Take $5 off

-• Top-rated & back in stock - get [product] before it’s gone.
+• Top-rated and back in stock.
+Get [product] before it’s gone

 Brand & product announcement subject lines

 • Pricing changes are coming.
-See how here.
+Here’s what you need to know

 Reengagement subject lines

-• Are you still here?
-Take 25% off your next purchase.
+• Are you still there?
+Take 25% off your next purchase

 Our best practices for email subject lines